jshawl/peanut-butter-and-jelly/08-single-page-web-apps/ooj_reading/readme.md

 I think instead, it would be great if we could take that ajax response, and encapsulate the information we want into JS objects on the client-side.
 Then with those objects we can render views utilizing view objects.

+maybe a recap here like "weve been doing a lot of procedural front end javascript".
+In the same way we used ruby classes to group functionality and separate concerns, we can do this with javascript objects

 > One thing to note about this class, and WDI as a whole.
 We teach you many many tools.
 You won't use every tool all the time, but start to identify good use cases for these tools.
 IE. if you were building a hole in the ground a foot deep, a back hoe might be a bit much and a shovel might do the trick.
 That said OOJS is not the end all be all of doing things on the front end.

 ## Goal